eugenio-guarino/tone-analyser/README.md

 #### 4. Wait for the result
 <img src="Media/step_4.jpeg" height="320">

+## Known issues
+Unfortunately the software is able to record a bit more than two seconds worth of audio.
+This is due to the limited memory of the IoT Devkit AZ316.

+## Contribute
+Feel free to create PRs for this repo if you have any code suggestion!

 ## Special thanks
 [Jim Bennett](https://github.com/jimbobbennett) for hosting the [MXChip Workshop](https://github.com/jimbobbennett/MXChip-Workshop) at the University of Plymouth in which he introduced me to the IoT DevKit and Microsoft Azure for the very first time.